jnozzi/cocoadev.com/SiteContent/General/IPhone.markdown

 ----

 It's for that reason (and the insane price tag) that I won't be buying one any time soon.
-They will have to 1) open it up to third party development and 2) either lower the price or ''significantly'' increase the storage for that price.
+They will have to 1) open it up to third party development and 2) either lower the price or *significantly* increase the storage for that price.
 ----
 If it isn't supporting third party s/w..i wont be buying it!